mliew21396/remote-work-u2/week-6/9-gps2-2/README.md

 Write a comment explaining the require_relative statement - you should be somewhat familiar with this by now - it's in every `spec.rb` file.
 What does it do?
 How does it work?

 ## Release 2: Analyze `state_data`
 Take a look at the `state_data` file.
 What is going on with this hash?
 What does it have in it?
 (HINT: There are two different syntax used for hashes here.
 What's the difference?)
 I refer to this giant hash as a "hashy hash;" why do you think that is?
+What kind of variable is `STATE_DATA`, and what's its scope?

 ## Release 3: Comment each method
 Comment each method (above the method) and define its responsibility.